 The next challenge was to design a unique label for the winemaker's red blend.
 In the style of World War II bomber nose art, Johnston put "43" on an old-fashioned bomb and designed a series of "Bomber Red" labels for each year's special blend.

-Johnston continued to work with Building 43 Winery to build their brand with the design of business cards, stemware, apparel, tasting room decor and more.
+Johnston continued to build the brand with the design of business cards, stemware, apparel, tasting room decor and more.